-ON THIS PAGE: You will learn about the different ways doctors use to treat children with a CNS tumor.
-To see other pages, use the menu.
+ON THIS PAGE: You will learn about the different treatments doctors use for children with a CNS tumor.
+Use the menu to see other pages.

 To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with a tumor is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.

 Treatment options and recommendations depend on several factors, including the type of CNS tumor, whether it is cancerous, the stage and/or grade of the tumor, possible side effects, the family’s preferences, and the child’s age and overall health.
 For instance, radiation therapy is often limited in children younger than 3 years old, because extensive radiation therapy can cause learning and memory problems in the future.
 Your child’s care plan may also include treatment for symptoms and side effects, an important part of medical care.
 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Talk with your child’s doctor about the goals of each treatment and what you can expect during the treatment.
 Learn more about making treatment decisions.